spakowiczlab/co-med-io/README.md

 # co-med-io
-## The effect of Concomitant Medications in Immunotherapy
+## The Effects of Concomitant Medications in Immunotherapy

 This repository supports the manuscript, "Inferring the role of the microbiome on survival in patients treated with immune checkpoint inhibitors: causal modeling, timing, and classes of concomitant medications."
 Herein are the scripts to perform the analyses described and figures shown.